 Become A Do Good Partner

 Do Good Partners are local businesses and organizations that help support the Camp Helping Hands mission, which is to get young children involved in their community by way of service-learning.
-Our Do Good Partners serve as promotional partners to help spread the message about our summer camps.
+Our Do Good Partners serve as promotional partners to help spread the message about our summer camps and underwriters for program expenses.
 They also help fund summer camp for children who have a financial need and have demonstrated do good service for their community.

 Our present Do Good Partners are helping seed what will become the Camp Helping Hands foundation.
 The foundation will award:

 - scholarships for summer camps.

 - the Do Gooder of the Year award – an annual cash donation to a locally-based community service organization.

 A Magic Penny is a Nonprofit organization offering volunteer opportunities for families who want to model and lead a philanthropic lifestyle with their children.

 We schedule events in varying areas of philanthropy, thereby providing opportunities both for giving back to meaningful causes, and an avenue of self discovery for each child.